 c) EXPRESSING THE ONE BODY OF CHRIST: No company of believers can rightly say they are the "one body of Christ", but we should endeavor to express the oneness of the body of Christ in the world (I Cor.12:25), by fellowship with all scriptural gatherings who are going on in a Godly way; not independency, nor mergers and unions, organizational membership, etc., which divides the saints in the world and compromises the truth.
 Does one object to Christians endeavoring to express the "one body" of Christ worldwide?
 Should not all believers be together?

-d) ACKNOWLEDGING THE PRIESTHOOD: To exercise the priesthood of believers (I Pet.2:5,9), it must be seen as an important truth of the Word to be held; not titles, offices, hierarchy, dominion over the saints with selected ministers to lead, preach, and manage, etc. (that is "nicolaitanism" Rev.2:6), which denies liberty.
+d) ACKNOWLEDGING THE PRIESTHOOD: To exercise the priesthood of believers (I Pet.
+2:5,9), it must be seen as an important truth of the Word to be held; not titles, offices, hierarchy, dominion over the saints with selected ministers to lead, preach, and manage, etc. (that is "nicolaitanism" --rulers over the people: Rev.2:6), which denies liberty.
 The gifts of pastors, teachers, and evangelists (in the plural) are gifts within the gathering, not titles and positions.
 Does one have other thoughts about this?

 e) TRUSTING THE LORD AND HIS WORD.
 It is the only way and authority for the Christian faith, not religious ideas of men.
 Submission, obedience, and communion are necessary.
 Should one add other things?